wrightaprilm/CourseCCBB_pythonspring2014/testing.md

 No one wants to end up having their paper retracted.

 Over the course of the week, we're going to integrate testing into our exercises and homeworks.
 Testing, like programming itself, is a skill.
-Testing involves aking the self-critical questions about the pipeline you're building: What *must* be true of my input for my script to work and return acceptable results?
+Testing involves asking the self-critical questions about the pipeline you're building: What *must* be true of my input for my script to work and return acceptable results?
 What *must* be true about my output for further analysis, or for my science to make sense?

 For example, I am collecting records of how many species I saw at a site per day for a week, and I'm going to use that to calculate a species richness value for each site.
 Species richness is just the number of species in some defined area.